Phileosopher/commonplace/imagination-failedprophecies-4.md

 2021

 - F. Kenton Beshore bases his prediction on the prior suggestion that Jesus could return in 1988 (i.e., within one Biblical generation of 40 years) of the founding of Israel in 1948.
 Beshore argues that the prediction was correct, but that the definition of a Biblical generation was incorrect and was actually 70--80 years, placing the Second Coming of Jesus between 2018 and 2028 and the Rapture by 2021 at the latest.

+2024

+- Climate change experts in 2004 predicted that Britain would be as inhabitable as Siberia by 2024.

 * * * * *